latent-to/developer-docs/docs/btcli.md

 - `set-identity`: Create or update the on-chain identity of a coldkey or a hotkey on the Bittensor network.
 - `get-identity`: Shows the identity details of a user's coldkey or hotkey.
 - `sign`: Allows users to sign a message with the provided wallet or wallet hotkey.
+- `verify`: Verify a message signature using the signer's public key or SS58 address.

 ### `btcli wallet list`